winglang/wing/rfcs/dogfood-pull-request-sla-monitor.md

 }

 /**
-* A dumb down Slack Resource that abstract posting to channel as a single user
+* A dumb down Slack Resource that abstracts posting to channel as a single user
-* In a non Sim implementation this Resouce should handle secrets of the single user
+* In a non Sim implementation this Resouce should handle secrets of that single user (or we should use Secret?)
 * In the sim implementation we can just print the posting, for easy localhost debugging */ resource Slack {
   /**
   * Post a message of the auth users into a slack channel
   * Notice that this resource is a very degenerate version of what a
-  * real Slack resource should look like, in this case the posting of the message
+  * real slack resource should look like, in this case the posting of the message
-  * Is always done by a specific user
+  * is always done by a specific user.
   */
   inflight post(channel: str, message: str){
     // TODO implement: